varfish-org/varfish-server-worker/README.md

     - `db mk-inhouse` -- compile per-case structural variant into an in-house database previously created by `db compile`
 - `seqvars` -- subcommands for processing sequence (aka small/SNV/indel) variants
     - `seqvars ingest` -- convert single VCF file into internal format for use with `seqvars query`
+    - `seqvars prefilter` -- limit the result of `seqvars prefilter` by population frequency and/or distance to exon
     - `seqvars query` -- perform sequence variant filtration and on-the-fly annotation
 - `strucvars` -- subcommands for processing structural (aka large variants, CNVs, etc.) variants
     - `strucvars ingest` -- convert one or more structural variant files for use with `strucvars query`